jenkinsci/pipeline-plugin/README.md

 This applies to external processes (shell scripts) so long as the slave can be reattached, and losing the slave connection temporarily is not fatal either.

 Flows can pause in the middle and wait for a human to approve something, or enter some information.
-Executors are not consumed while the flow is waiting.
+Executors need not be consumed while the flow is waiting.

-## SCM integration

-See [here](scm-step/README.md) for details on using version control from a workflow.

 ## Pipeline stages